aolivacce/8-week-SQL-challenge/Case Study #1 - Danny's Diner/README.md

 	ON p.product_id = s.product_id
 GROUP BY s.customer_id
 ```
-Result:
+**Result:**

-10. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have.
-In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+**10. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have.
+In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**

-Steps:

-Query:
 ```sql
 WITH dates_cte AS (
   SELECT